 “We tend to make big changes only when tragedy strikes.
 We tend to look for alternative paths only when we feel we’ve hit rock bottom.
 We tend to ask existential questions about happiness only when we are at our most miserable….But what about the tragedy of a mundane, average, unfulfilling life?”

-Needless to say, we’ve been following her since then & each of her posts is too beautiful to be ignored.
+Needless to say, I’ve been following her since then & each of her posts is too beautiful to be ignored.
 ‘The Shooting Star’ is Shivya’s travel memoir where she not only narrates her experiences on the roads, but also gives the reader a chance to look into the personal account of her entire journey, which serves as the soul of the book.
 She candidly shares about her family environment, relationships, career, internal and external battles and the reasons behind her unusual decisions.

 Leaving her corporate job at the age of 21, Shivya chose to sell most of her possessions and embraced a nomadic life on the roads.